 Try cutting a green apple into a wedge, cut out a section, and put some almond butter inside.
 Add a slice of strawberry for the tongue, capers or raisins for the teeth, and candy googly-eyes for extra effect.

-2. Black and orange popcorn
+2. Black and Orange Colorful Popcorn

-To make this Halloween version of popcorn, you’ll need one cup of corn kernels, plus some natural black and orange food colorings.
 The black color can come from 2-3 capsules of activated charcoal and the orange can come from mixing a 1/4 teaspoon each of dried beet powder and dried turmeric.

 Pop the popcorn as you would normally, either on the stovetop or in a popcorn machine.
 Divide the popped popcorn into two large bowls.